electricbookworks/ebw-training/must-have-tech-skills/text/08-interactivity.md

 In some formats, interactive questions may even be able to send users' scores to a server online.
 This can be useful for analysis.
 Just keep in mind that there are ethical and legal obligations to consider when you collect data from users like this.

 Your production software may have certain requirements for how questions are set up.
-Wherever possible, establish very early on whether you need authors to create their questions in a particular way.
+Wherever possible, establish early on whether you need authors to create their questions in a particular way.
 For instance, can your multiple-choice questions have more than one correct answer?
 How many answer options are allowed?
 Can you include images in questions and answers?
 Do you want to give users more feedback than simply whether they are right or wrong?

 ## Charts